incryptomax/bubblemapstelegrambot/README.md

 - **Broadcast System**: Send announcements, updates, or important information to all users
 - **Usage Metrics**: Track which tokens are being analyzed most frequently
 - **Chain Analytics**: See usage patterns across different blockchain networks

+## Statistics Feature
+The statistics feature provides insights into token usage across the community:

+- **All-Time Top Tokens**: See which tokens have been checked the most since the bot launched
+- **Popular Chains**: View blockchain networks ranked by usage with percentage visualization
+- **Trending Tokens (3 Days)**: Discover tokens gaining popularity specifically in the last 3 days

+The main statistics page shows a summary, and you can click on buttons to view more detailed information for each category.
+Each token in the statistics is hyperlinked to BubbleMaps for easy access to detailed token information.

+## Enhanced Navigation
+The bot features an intuitive navigation system with:
+- Back buttons at every menu level
+- Direct links between related screens
+- Logical menu hierarchy for easy exploration
+- Context-aware button labels with information counts

 ## Development